 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

 The Destination Device ID field shall contain the device ID of the PD to which to re-peer with.
-The Destination Address field shall contain theaddress of the PD to which the re-peering request command is being sent.
+The Destination Address field shall contain the 6-byte unicast address of the PD to which the re-peering request command is being sent.
 The Source Device ID field shall contain PD’s own device ID.
 The Source Address field shall contain the value of 48-bit device address.

 5.3.4 One-to-one re-peering response command